iusami/thickness_gauge/README.md

 2. Input Now thickness(or number you want to save) or q to finish programm
 3. Choose value from list(you can change this in `main.py`)
 4. Terminal shows which your data is `champion` or `lowest` or `middle`

+## Function
+- Keep your session number so you can restart process if your process is interrupted